 WAYS TO SUPPORT

-Mario and Camille by making a financial donation using your credit or debit card.
+Mario and Camille by making a financial donation using a Credit Card or by Direct Debit (ACH).

 Learn more about where this ministry happens

 In colorful communities and along scenic highways, diverse people and landscapes span coast to coast

 Iconic American traditions include Thanksgiving dinner, jazz music and the Super Bowl.
 They meld with eclectic examples of multicultural heritage: numerous local Chinatowns, family-owned taquerias and even cowboy boots, which originated among the nomadic Huns of eastern Europe.

 The nation's landscape shows just as many contrasts — sandy beaches and rocky coastlines, open plains and vast deserts, rugged mountains and winding canyons, and abundant rivers and lakes.

 The ideals of life and liberty that founded the United States have made the country one of the world's most prosperous, though not without dark chapters and present troubles.
 Crime, discrimination and ethics violations make regular headlines, and many people live below the national poverty level.